Thursday, April 8, 2010

 Bawa used 2 main innovation in his design of the house.
 Firstly he used polished coconut trunks with granite bases for the columns, he also used half round Portuguese tiles for the roof set on corrugated concrete sheeting.
 These innovations were ideal for the tropical climate, the columns would take longer to decay in the climate than usual and the roofing provided good insulation whilst still looking good.

-se, it is quite open plan with lots of interconnecting rooms providing sufficient ventiliation for the house making air conditioning unnecessary.
+The tropical climate was taken into account when designing the house, it is quite open plan with lots of interconnecting rooms providing sufficient ventiliation for the house making air conditioning unnecessary.